-Any visitor on Kauai's campus must sign a waiver, located in the mailbox area of the student lounge.
+Any visitor on campus must sign a waiver, located in the mailbox area of the student lounge.
 Completed waivers may be turned into the Institute offices mailbox.

-Any overnight visitor must be pre-approved by Keith or Karen using the provided Guest Form.
+Any overnight visitor must be pre-approved by Lindsay or Grant using the provided Guest Form.

-Please be advised that volunteers sustaining injury while on Kauai's campus will assume any and all financial responsibility, as well as the filing of all medical claims.
+Please be advised that volunteers sustaining injury while on campus will assume any and all financial responsibility, as well as the filing of all medical claims.